MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-runs.md

 > To enable a user to view all the desktop flow runs in the current environment, ensure they have been assigned at least a System Administrator or Environment Admin security role for that environment.
 Learn more about configuring user security to resources.

 > [!IMPORTANT]
-> For each desktop flow run, there’s a maximum action log capacity of 32 MB.
+> - For each desktop flow run initiated by a cloud flow, there’s a maximum action log capacity of 32 MB.
 This capacity translates to roughly 50,000 to 80,000 action log entries.
+However, if you start a local attended desktop flow from the Power Automate desktop console, it will only store the first 10,000 log entries.
 Once this limit is reached, any subsequent actions aren't recorded in the log.
 If you encounter this limitation, you can split your flow into smaller, separate flows.
+> - For desktop flows that are launched within the Power Automate desktop designer itself, no action logs are collected.

 ## Desktop flow run information